 Being a $1/$2 cash game grinder, naturally, I was curious about the level of competition Little faced at the higher stakes.
 While there were certainly incredibly skilled players to not take lightly, just like any other stakes, there were opponents in the player pool that kept the game profitable.

-“Back when I played a lot of $5/$10 and $10/$20 at Bellagio, most of the regs who grinded on a daily basis were a bit too tight and passive.
+“Back when I played a lot of $5/$10 and $10/$20 at Bellagio, most of the regs who ground on a daily basis were a bit too tight and passive.
 They would rarely 4-bet and would not put in a lot of big blinds without a decently strong hand,” Little said.
 “There were a few regs who were much more loose and aggressive and they were much more difficult to play against, and looking back, they played a similar strategy to the one I used.
 The recreational players’ strategies varied, but most of them played too loosely and passively.
 Whenever they made top pair, they would not fold, allowing me to get full value when I happened to make a premium hand.”

-Amongst the sea of regular grinders and passive recreationals, some skilled professional poker players would also visit Bellagio to make their living.
+Amongst the sea of regular grinders and passive recreational, some skilled professional poker players would also visit Bellagio to make their living.
 Recounting his time playing cash games in Las Vegas, Little recalled a memorable hand he played with a friend and fellow pro.

 Check our Jonathan Little’s exclusive interview with “Kid Poker” himself, Daniel Negreanu.